stepanataccolade/docsv2/sources/ci_subscriptions.md

 Our How To guides provide instructions on how to enable continuous deployment to different providers.

 #### Technical Contact
 Do ensure this field is populated with a valid email address for the subscription.
 This email will be used to notify information on service upgrades, service performance and other related topics.
-It will not be used for marketing purpose.
+It will not be used for marketing purposes.

 #### Billing Contact
 Do ensure this field is populated with a valid email address for the subscription.
 This email will be used to send billing invoices for this subscription.